 - Italians are usually happy to be engaged in small talk about weather/artwork and conversations focused on complimenting their region/country.
 Family and work are generally safe topics for conversation, although they don't take it lightly when foreigners are critical of their surroundings. - Italian humor can come across as being very cynical or sarcastic.
 You could feel that they are laughing at you; just don't take it to heart. - Public displays of affection are commonplace.
-Kissing on both cheeks as a form of greeting is normal. - Social structure is often defined by what area of Italy you come from, with the South being poorer and the North being more prosperous.
-Be careful to tread lightly when discussing different regions of Italy, as Italians have strong opinions about differing regions of their country. - The most common way to establish a more personal relationship with an Italian is to invite them to coffee or lunch. - "The art history class allowed us to walk around Florence, see the sites, and interact with the local community."
+Kissing on both cheeks as a form of greeting is normal. - The most common way to establish a more personal relationship with an Italian is to invite them to coffee or lunch. - "The art history class allowed us to walk around Florence, see the sites, and interact with the local community."